Skip to content

 Entirely yours.

-On an island in the jungle, your dome floats above the Caribbean.
+On an island in the jungle, your dome floats above the Caribbean — the King Dome for two, or the Double Queen Dome for up to four.

 “Your deck floats three feet above the Caribbean.
 The water is so clear you can watch parrotfish from your morning coffee.
 At night, you pull back the sheets and go to sleep beneath the stars.”